fintechstudios/ververica-platform-k8s-operator/README.md

 type Any interface {}
 ```

+You'll also have to change any usages of this type in `structs` to be embedded, instead of by pointer ref.

 Is this all better than creating an API Client from scratch?
 Yes.
 Can I still complain about it?
 TBD.